jkone27/jkone27.github.io/index.md

 * readable
 * human
-* the error is most probably where the compiler says
+* listen to the compiler
 * composition over inheritance
 * we constantly try to map higher dimensional spaces into lower dimensional spaces via projections
 * too much fear makes the developer slow and useless
 * please give us integration testing or e2e testing
-* too little fear makes the developer dumb
+* no dread makes the developer dumb
-* production testing with no test is panic attack
+* production testing can be hard
 * class member variables are to be initialized by te constructor, fuck the builder pattern, pocos are ok but still why
 * too many interfaces make guys go crazy
 * a class/interface must have one or few purposes